sdh07/X-Creation-Prompts/Value Message Framework.md

   - **(VMSC)** Populates the framework using:
      - **Template 1:** Sections for **Why Change?**, **Why Now?**, **Why You?**, and **Why Pay?** for new sales.
      - **Template 2:** Sections for **Why Stay?**, **Why Evolve?**, and **Why Pay More?** for retention/expansion.
+  - **(CR)** Reviews the messaging for clarity and challenges assumptions by posing potential client objections.
+  - **(ISME)** Reviews the messaging for clarity and provides research for assumptions and adressing client objections.
   - **(CE)** Refines the language by applying Wolf Schneider’s language refinement principles:
      - Use short, simple words.
      - Create concise sentences (aim for a maximum of 12 words per sentence, balanced around the verb).